Zebulon Weaver: Early years and education

 Born in Weaverville, North Carolina, Weaver attended public schools, Weaver College, and then the University of North Carolina at Chapel Hill, where he studied law.
 He was admitted to the bar in 1894 and practiced law in Asheville, North Carolina.

+He was the grandson of Montraville Weaver, founder of Weaverville, and great grandson of the first European settler of the Reems Creek valley, Dutch-born John Weaver.

 Political career

 Weaver was elected to the North Carolina House of Representatives in 1906 and 1908 before being elected to the North Carolina Senate in 1912, serving a single term.

 He was elected to the U.S. House from North Carolina's 10th congressional district in 1916 in an extremely close race that he initially won by only 8 votes.
 His election was contested by James J. Britt, who argued that 90 ballots in which voters submitted a party ballot, but did not mark the box on it, should not have been counted.
 The majority of the House committee that considered the case disagreed with Britt, but in an unusual turn when resolutions were brought to the floor of the House, the House adopted the resolution of the minority and decided that Weaver was not elected and to swear in Britt.
 The House was extremely close in the 65th Congress, with the Democratic-coalition holding only a 2 seat majority at the end, and many House members were absent, so the final resolution was carried by a scant 185-183 vote.
-The case took so long that Britt was only seated for the last four days (between March 1, 1919, and March 3, 1919) of the 65th United States Congress.
+The case took so long that Britt was only seated for the last three days (between March 1, 1919, and March 3, 1919) of the 65th United States Congress.

 Weaver was then elected to four more Congresses until he was defeated for re-election in 1928 by Republican George M. Pritchard.
 He recaptured his seat in 1930 and served eight more terms in Congress (March 4, 1931 – January 3, 1947) until losing a battle for the renomination in 1946.
 He returned to practicing law in Asheville until his death in 1948.
 During his tenure in office, Weaver was responsible for the bill that resulted in the creation of the Great Smoky Mountains National Park.

 Gertrude Dills McKee, later to become the first female member of the North Carolina State Senate, supported his reelection efforts in 1928; it was her first experience in politics.